Bible: Ketuvim

-Ketuvim or Kəṯûḇîm (in כְּתוּבִים "writings") is the third and final section of the Tanakh.
+Ketuvim (in כְּתוּבִים "writings") is the third and final section of the Tanakh.
 The Ketuvim are believed to have been written under the inspiration of Ruach HaKodesh (the Holy Spirit) but with one level less authority than that of prophecy.

 In Masoretic manuscripts (and some printed editions), Psalms, Proverbs and Job are presented in a special two-column form emphasizing their internal parallelism, which was found early in the study of Hebrew poetry.
 "Stichs" are the lines that make up a verse "the parts of which lie parallel as to form and content".
 Collectively, these three books are known as Sifrei Emet (an acronym of the titles in Hebrew, איוב, משלי, תהלים yields Emet אמ"ת, which is also the Hebrew for "truth").
 Hebrew cantillation is the manner of chanting ritual readings as they are written and notated in the Masoretic Text of the Bible.
 Psalms, Job and Proverbs form a group with a "special system" of accenting used only in these three books.

 The five scrolls

-The five relatively short books of Song of Songs, Book of Ruth, the Book of Lamentations, Ecclesiastes and Book of Esther are collectively known as the Hamesh Megillot.
-These are the latest books collected and designated as "authoritative" in the Jewish canon even though they were not complete until the second century CE.
+The five relatively short books of Song of Songs, Book of Ruth, the Book of Lamentations, Ecclesiastes, and Book of Esther are collectively known as the Hamesh Megillot.
+These are the latest books collected and designated as authoritative in the Jewish canon even though they were not complete until the second century CE.